docker-mailserver/docker-mailserver/docs/content/faq.md

 ### What About Updates

 You can of course use a own script or every now and then pull && stop && rm && start the images but there are tools available for this.
-There is a page in the [Update and Cleanup][docs-maintenance] wiki page that explains how to use it the docker way.
+There is a section in the [Update and Cleanup][docs-maintenance] documentation page that explains how to use it the docker way.

 ### How to adjust settings with the `user-patches.sh` script